Algorithmic bias: Methods

 Bias can be introduced to an algorithm in several ways.
 During the assemblage of a dataset, data may be collected, digitized, adapted, and entered into a database according to human-designed cataloging criteria.
 Next, programmers assign priorities, or hierarchies, for how a program assesses and sorts that data.
 This requires human decisions about how data is categorized, and which data is included or discarded.
 Some algorithms collect their own data based on human-selected criteria, which can also reflect the bias of human designers.
 Other algorithms may reinforce stereotypes and preferences as they process and display "relevant" data for human users, for example, by selecting information based on previous choices of a similar user or group of users.

 Beyond assembling and processing data, bias can emerge as a result of design.
 For example, algorithms that determine the allocation of resources or scrutiny (such as determining school placements) may inadvertently discriminate against a category when determining risk based on similar users (as in credit scores).
 Meanwhile, recommendation engines that work by associating users with similar users, or that make use of inferred marketing traits, might rely on inaccurate associations that reflect broad ethnic, gender, socio-economic, or racial stereotypes.
 Another example comes from determining criteria for what is included and excluded from results.
-This criteria could present unanticipated outcomes for search results, such as with flight-recommendation software that omits flights that do not follow the sponsoring airline's flight paths.
+These criteria could present unanticipated outcomes for search results, such as with flight-recommendation software that omits flights that do not follow the sponsoring airline's flight paths.
 Algorithms may also display an uncertainty bias, offering more confident assessments when larger data sets are available.
 This can skew algorithmic processes toward results that more closely correspond with larger samples, which may disregard data from underrepresented populations.